 NOW WHAT DO I DO WITH THIS KNOWLEDGE?

-In addition to giving you insight into what type you are, it details what it looks like to be the healthy, average and unhealthy version of this type.
-It pinpoints your bad habits, and give advice on how to grow as a person according to your Enneagram type.
+In addition to giving you insight into what type you are, it details what it looks like to be the healthy, average, and unhealthy version of this type.
+It pinpoints your bad habits and gives advice on how to grow as a person according to your Enneagram type.
 Each chapter ends with 10 suggestions for you to implement right away.

 Here are a few things I am challenging myself with since reading “The Road Back to You”: